 The leaves of the bluegrass plant are narrow and spreading but are bundled together towards the base.

 It spreads through its rhizomes (underground shoots) and shallow lawn roots, differentiating it from other grass types.
 It does not form a bunch like tall fescue.
-It spreads so that the lawn looks like a consistent and level surface.
+It spreads so that the lawn looks consistent and has a level surface.

-The blades of this grass are V-shaped and are long and narrow with boat-shaped tips.
+The blades of this grass are V-shaped, long and narrow with boat-shaped tips.

-You can identify by its dark green color with a tint appearance of blue hue.
+You can identify it by its dark green color with a tinted appearance of blue hue.

-The leaves also have “train tracks” in the middle of the lead if you look closely.
+If you look closely, the leaves also have “train tracks” in the middle of the lead.

 Kentucky Bluegrass varieties